Info for Patients and Visitors

 • Quiet hours for patient rest and recovery are daily, between 2 to 4 p.m.

-• Labor and Delivery: Limited to three visitors and a time
+• Labor and Delivery: Limited to three visitors at a time

 • Nursery and NICU: Limited to two visitors (mom + one) with matching baby bracelets.
 Masks are required.